mwbowers/mwbowers.github.io/reference/asna-qsys-expo/expo-model/conditional-properties-overview.md

 Some of the properties of the Expo Tags and Model can be conditioned with an indicator expression.
 Monarch migrations preserves the conditional indicators on DDS fields, constants and keywords as conditional elements.

-The general term for these elements are conditional indicator expressions and are given as string in Expo Tag Helpers properties and Expo Model Attribute properties.
+The general term for these elements are conditional indicator expressions and are given as string values in Expo Tag Helpers properties and Expo Model Attribute properties.

 These conditional strings are composed of indicator numbers, operators and values.